Corn Rootworm Resistance Management with Bt Corn

 While corn borer and corn rootworm structured refuges are similar in size, the maximum distance that they may be planted from the Bt corn is different.
 This accounts for differences in the biology of the insects.
 Corn borer moths move considerably farther than rootworm beetles before mating.
 So a refuge planted 1/4 of a mile from the Bt-corn borer corn is close enough to ensure >random= mating of the moths.
 Corn rootworm beetles mate soon after leaving the soil, so the Bt-rootworm refuge must be either within or adjacent to the Bt-rootworm corn.

-Additionally, most Bt-rootworm corn hybrids may have stacked genes for both corn borer control and rootworm control (e.g. YieldGard Plus, Herculex Xtra, Agrisure RW/CB, etc).
+Additionally, many Bt-rootworm corn hybrids may have stacked genes for both corn borer control and rootworm control.
 Growers using these hybrids are required to comply with resistance management for both corn borers and corn rootworms.
 There must be a refuge for both groups of pests adjacent to or within the Bt-corn field.
-The most common option is to use a common refuge for both corn borers and corn rootworms.
-This minimum 20% refuge (5% for SmartStax) would be either within or adjacent to the Bt-corn field.
+A common option is to use a common refuge for both corn borers and corn rootworms.
+This minimum refuge would be either within or adjacent to the Bt-corn field.
 The corn planted in the refuge would not have either the Bt-corn borer or Bt-rootworm traits.